-Retires On19th Nov, 1992
+Retired On17th Nov, 1992

-Judge of the Supreme Court 1st May, 1987
+Judge of the Supreme Court May 1st 1987 - December 13th 1991

-He started as an Additional Judge of the Bombay High Court with his appointment on 4th November 1969.
-He became a permanent Judge, Bombay High Court by 1971 and was later made the Chief Justice of the Bombay high Court in June 1986.
-He was then elevated as the judge of the Supreme Court on 1st May 1987, and later as the 23rd Chief Justice of India on 13th December 1991, succeeding Justice K.N.
+He started as an Additional Judge of the Bombay High Court with his appointment on November 4th 1969.
+He became a permanent Judge, Bombay High Court by 1971 and was later made the Chief Justice of the Bombay High Court in June 1986.
+He was then elevated as the judge of the Supreme Court on May 1st 1987, and later as the 23rd Chief Justice of India on December 13th 1991, succeeding Justice K.N.
 Singh.
-After serving for almost a year as the Chief Justice of India, he retired on 17th November 1992.
+After serving for almost a year as the Chief Justice of India, he retired on November 17th 1992.

 During his term of around five years at the Supreme Court, Justice M.H.
-Kania was a part of 454 benches, and authored 107 judgments.
+Kania was a part of 454 benches and authored 107 judgments.

 Justice Kania worked on cases concerning constitutional law, property law, direct-taxation, service matters, and tenancy matters.

-A nine judge Bench delivered one of the most pivotal cases relating to reservations in India: Indra Sawhney v.
+A nine-judge Bench delivered one of the most pivotal cases relating to reservations in India: Indra Sawhney v.
 Union of India.
 Chief Justice M.H.
 Kania was a part of the majority.
-The judgment introduced the “creamy layer” concept, and their exclusion from reservations.
-The judgment considered caste as a marker to identify social backwardness of OBCs.
+The judgment introduced the “creamy layer” concept and their exclusion from reservations.
+The judgment considered caste as a marker to identify the social backwardness of OBCs.
 Economic backwardness could not be the only criteria- the economic and educational backwardness had to be because of the social backwardness, for a class to be under OBCs.
 Reservations in government services for OBCs was upheld based on these parameters, but the judgment also said that reservations in promotions were not allowed.